• Skip to primary navigation

 4. You need to use VERY cold butter.

-5. This recipe calls for 2 tablespoon of baking powder.
+5. This recipe calls for 2 TBSP of baking powder.
 Be sure to use aluminum-free baking powder.
 Regular aluminum baking powder will leave a metallic aftertaste.
 I used Thrive Market Aluminum-Free Baking Powder.
 Other brands of gluten free baking powder without aluminum include Rumford, Argo, and Bakewell Cream.
 You can also make your own DIY gluten free baking powder by mixing 1 teaspoon baking soda, 2 teaspoons cream of tartar, and 1 teaspoon cornstarch.

 6. If you want to make this dairy-free, use non-flavored/sweetened dairy-free milk and vegan butter.